 You Need a Lot of Capital to Invest

 Most people avoid investing because they think they need thousands of dollars to gain a foothold in the investment world.
 If this is a possibility, then you should definitely invest more, however, if you only have a small amount at your disposal, you can still get started.
-This is because avenues such as penny stocks exist.
+This is because avenues such as day trading penny stocks exist.
 These are shares of small, lesser-known companies and are often priced at about $1 to $5.
 Of course, there is a certain amount of risk involved in these ventures but they also afford you the opportunity to begin investing.
 Knowing which penny stocks to watch, and which penny stocks to buy, is crucial for a savvy investor.